Accessibility Options

 Section Three - Why Do We Need A GIS?

-You may be wondering why use a GIS at all.
-I mean, maps have been around for thousands of years and in all that time, we’ve managed to navigate and understand the world without too much hassle.
-GPS is cool and all, but if you are pretty decent at reading a Thomas Guide, you can get pretty much anywhere.
-But GIS is so much more than just displaying the data as a final map.
-What sets GIS as a science apart from the related, but still uniquely separate cartography, is the ability to combine the spatial with non-spatial data and solve problems in a rapid and repetitive way.
-GIS is everywhere and the longer you stay in the science, the more you will see it.
-Everything from how the UPS driver delivers packages in a timely and efficient manner (each package scanned onto the truck is added to the system, which analyzes the addresses and sets up a route for the driver to follow) to how a business might mail out targeted fliers (looking at the demographics of an area and selecting which neighborhoods are most likely to be the target customer base) to how Jon Taffer knows the median income and age for each bar he rescues (census data collected and displayed on a map ... next time you watch and episode notice the last two words of the credits are "and Esri").
-GIS is the hidden science that affects everyone's every day life without them even knowing it.
-The ability to look at non-spatial data in a spatial way gives us the power of location, allowing us to solve problems in a way you've never imagined.
+You might be wondering why to use GIS at all.
+Sure, maps have been around for thousands of years, and we've managed to navigate and understand the world without too much trouble.
+GPS is great, but if you're decent at reading a Thomas Guide, you can get just about anywhere.
+But GIS is more than just displaying data as a final map.
+What sets GIS apart from cartography, while related but still uniquely separate, is the ability to combine spatial with non-spatial data and solve problems rapidly and repetitively.
+GIS is everywhere, and the longer you stay in the field, the more you'll recognize it.
+Everything from how the UPS driver delivers packages efficiently (each package scanned onto the truck is added to the system, which analyzes the addresses and sets up a route) to how a business might mail out targeted fliers (looking at demographics to choose likely customers) to how Jon Taffer knows the median income and age for each bar he rescues (using census data displayed on a map... notice "and Esri" in the credits).
+GIS is the hidden science affecting our daily lives without us even realizing it.
+It allows us to look at non-spatial data spatially, empowering us with the power of location and enabling us to solve problems in ways never before imagined.

 1.3.2: Spatial and Non-Spatial Data